Pharmacy Technician Requirements

 Pharmacy Technician At A Glance

-• 2021 Median Pay: $33,950 *
+• 2024 Median Pay: $43,460 *

-• Entry-level education: High School diploma or equivalent
+• Entry-level education: High school diploma or equivalent

 What are the minimum pharmacy technician requirements?

 There are currently no nation-wide standards for pharmacy technicians.
-However, most states, and certainly most employers, require their pharmacy techs to complete an accredited training or education program, as well as obtain licensure or certification.
+However, most states — and certainly most employers — require pharmacy techs to complete an accredited training or education program, as well as obtain licensure or certification.
+Meeting these requirements helps ensure patient safety and prepares you to be competitive in the job market.

-Background check/drug screening
+Background check and drug screening

 Continuing education requirements